Child Custody | Family

 - Any medical or educational requirements that may impact their ability to travel

-It is also essential to consider the distance between the parental homes and how often visits can occur.
+- The distance between the parental homes, and how often visits can occur

 Navigating State Laws To Regain Custody From A Non-Custodial Parent